peterj/velocity-berlin-2019/01_docker/README.md

 docker build -t docker-layers .
 ```

+The second step in the Dockerfile is now updating and adding curl.
 Just like previously, image will get rebuilt and the new layer be created.
-If you add a second file, you will notice that the build command is significantly faster this time, as the cached version of the apt-get layer is used.
+If you add a second file (`bye.txt`), you will notice that the build command is significantly faster this time and the `apk` layer is not rebuilt as the cached version is used.

 1. Add the `bye.txt` to the Dockerfile: